 Xi urges all-out efforts to fight floods, droughts

-BEIJING, June 18 (Xinhua) -- Chinese President Xi Jinping has urged all-out efforts to fight floods and droughts and ensure solid work in disaster relief to safeguard people's lives and property as well as social stability.
+Chinese President Xi Jinping has urged all-out efforts to fight floods and droughts and ensure solid work in disaster relief to safeguard people's lives and property as well as social stability, Xinhua News Agency reported on Tuesday.

+Chinese authorities have been working at full capacity to combat floods in part of the southern regions and drought in the northern regions.
+The measures include allocating central disaster relief supplies and increasing funds for agricultural disaster prevention.

+Meizhou in South China's Guangdong Province has experienced heavy rainstorms since Sunday, with some areas experiencing severe flooding, leading to people being trapped, houses collapsing, roads being washed away, and disruptions in power and communication.
+The city has been working to rescue those in danger and minimize the damage caused by the disaster, local authorities stated on Tuesday.

 Photos